 New diagnostic guidelines have informed doctors not to diagnose pain by linking it to structural issues discovered on diagnostic imaging studies without intensive study of the conditions.
 Furthermore, these same guidelines reinforce the many long-standing studies which demonstrate little, if any, link between neck pain and these same structural abnormalities.
 Patients who understand the concept of nonstructural neck ache often turn to knowledge therapy to try an alternative treatment for their cervical complaints.

 This is not to say that all neck pain can be resolved through such mindbody means.
 Sometimes, truly serious structural issues exist and must be dealt with in order to find a cure.
-Doctors are much better at solving these anatomical pain conditions and this is why some people do actually fare very well after appropriate therapy, surgery or other indicated care options.
+Doctors are much better at solving these anatomical pain conditions and this is why some people do actually fare very well after appropriate therapy, surgery on the cervical spine or other indicated care options.

 I suffered with acute flare-ups of painful neck symptoms which sprung up every now and then during the 18 years I endured horrific lower back pain.
 Most of these agonizing events were blamed on some muscular overcompensation in my spine to balance the lumbar region or some sympathetic reaction to chiropractic treatment.
 I now know that both of these theories are completely false.